Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST

 In Fig. \ref{fig:scaling_relations}, we explore scaling relations between $\MUV$ and $\Mstell$ (top row), UV colour $\beta$ (middle row), and age (bottom row), where in the models we define the age as the timescale over which galaxies formed half their stellar mass.
+The half-mass time is slightly longer than mass-weighted ages (at least for exponential SFHs like ours), but of course shorter than the time since the first star formed, providing a middle-ground when comparing to the many observations in this study, in which each of these three definitions can be found.
 From left-to-right, we show our model predictions relative to observational constraints from $z \sim 4$ to $\gtrsim 13$.
 For clarity, we only include the level of scatter (as shaded regions) for the energy-regulated stellar feedback model, showing the median relations for the dust-free universal $f_{\ast}$ model as dashed curves only.

 We compare to constraints from a variety of recent studies \citep{Whitler2022,Morishita2022,Atek2022,Naidu2022,Finkelstein2022,Leethochawalit2022,Cullen2022}, as indicated in the legends.
 Several SED-fitting codes are represented among these studies, which may infer different galaxy properties given the same input photometry.
 The inferred masses and ages, for example, can depend strongly on the assumed parameterization of the star formation history, whereas the colours are a more empirical diagnostic of galaxy measurements. \citet{Whitler2022} provide constraints on stellar population properties for a variety of assumptions -- here, we adopt their results assuming a constant star formation rate with the \textsc{Beagle} code \citep{Chevallard2016}.
 Non-parametric histories, e.g., from \textsc{Prospector} \citep{Johnson2021}, generally result in smaller ages \citep[see also][]{Tacchella2022}, which may help alleviate some of the tension in the $\MUV$-age plane.